Quick facts

 - A mature shrub should have 9 to 12 canes once pruning is completed.

-- Fruit is produced on one, two and three year-old wood.
+- Fruit is produced on one-, two- and three-year-old wood, known as canes.
 Try to keep three to four canes of each age.

 - Always remove unwanted canes as close to the ground as possible.

-- When pruning gooseberries, look for canes that are arching over with tips near the ground or lying on the ground.
-Prune these canes.
+- Gooseberries: Look for canes arching over with tips near, or lying on the ground.
+Prune these canes to prevent them from rooting at the tips when touching the ground.

 - When using the fruit for jam, harvest it before it is fully ripe so natural fruit pectin levels will be higher.